 Siiri graduated from Estonian Academy of Music and Theatre as a pianist and her entire life has been about music: she has been the director of Old Town Educational College music school, long-time manager of contemporary music ensemble NYYD, musical advisor on Estonian Ministry of Culture and is currently the agent of early music ensemble Vox Clamantis.

 Siiri’s interests a varied: she has studied international relations in Tallinn University of Technology, has written theatre music and children’s songs.
-She is also a mother to an 11-year-old cellist.
+She is also a mother to a young cellist.

 Young people, music and young people’s music education have always been important for Siiri and, after many experiences with various music and musicians, she feels that now it is time to focus her efforts on helping young musicians on their journey.